'Sorry, I've Forgotten My Decryption Password' is Contempt Of Court, Pal - US Appeal Judges

 Well, then, they could probably get an estimate of "access time" from the amount of dust on the computer, skin oil on the keys, etc.

 That is, unless it's the physical key to a safe, or some hardware encryption key.
 That's physical, and subject to seizure.
-But a combination or encryption password is a product of the mind, and forcing it out
+But a combination or encryption password is a product of the mind, and forcing it out is forcing self-incrimination.

+Sure, law enforcement has a right, with the proper warrant, to break into the safe or attempt to decrypt the contents themselves, but failing that, they're simply SOL.

 Re: (Score:2)